my8kvw295r-hue/immersive-data-hub/datasets/Immersive_Destination_Analysis/README.md

-# Immersive Destination Analysis – Global South Tourism and Investment Destinations (Pilot V19)
+# Immersive Destination Analysis – Global South Tourism and Investment Destinations

 This dataset describes a curated set of tourism destinations with high relevance for immersive experiences, experiential travel and long-term place-making.
 It combines basic tourism, demographic and economic indicators with fields that are explicitly designed for immersive media strategy and destination storytelling.